TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-04-18-symfony-4-2-is-used-2-times-more-than-symfony-3-4.md

     But most of our code is not just plain PHP. **It's framework-locked PHP**.
 How is framework adoption?

-tweet: "New Post on #php 🐘 blog: Symfony 4.2 is used 2 times More than #symfony 3.4 ...
-Includes also #laravel #zend #yii #nettefw and #cakephp download stats by version"
 ---

 <div class="alert alert-success mt-3">